dwgoon/nezzle/examples/gallery.md

   def update(nav, net):
-      """Update the navigation and network graphics.
-         This function is called by Nezzle, when pushing the "run" button.

-      Args:
-          nav: the navigation widget that adds network items.
-          net: the currently selected network item.
-      """

       net = Network("A single node")  # Overwrite the "net" variable.

       node = EllipseNode("NODE", 40, 40, pos=QPointF(0, 0))